 When I built my Family Trust Deed I was not married.
 I had no children and I had no company.
 Later I built a company on the law firm’s website.
 As soon as I did, the company became a beneficiary of my Family Trust.
 This is automatic.
 You do not need to do anything.
 The class of beneficiaries automatically increases without you doing anything.

 A: I suggest that you read the above information again.
-We are an Australian wide tax law firm.
+We are an Australian-wide tax law firm.
 We know little about banking.
-And it may be the case that the banker knows little about Family Trusts, Unit Trusts, Bare Trusts, Partnership of Family Trusts and companies.
+It may be the case that the banker knows little about Family Trusts, Unit Trusts, Bare Trusts, Partnership of Family Trusts, and companies.
 And that is fine.

 The list of beneficiaries of a Family Trust is in the 1,000s.
 So a banker does not ask for a list of beneficiaries in a Family Trust.
 Instead, the banker, for a Family Trust, wants: